enricobn/rasm/docs/syntax.md

 pub Pair<A,B>(first: A, second: B) -> Pair<A,B>
 ```

-For every attribute in a struct, three functions are automatically defined:
+For every attribute in a struct, three or four functions are automatically defined:

 - a getter function with the name of the attribute and a parameter which has the type of the struct.